Category theory

-I don’t know anything about category theory, but asides about it occur so often in my daily reading that I really should; moreover, since I frequently see it applied to formal syntax and network descriptions, two areas I am interested in, I am probably therefore missing some important tools from my toolbox if I don’t look it up.
+I don’t know anything about category theory, but asides about it occur so often in my daily reading that I really should.
+I frequently see it applied to formal syntax and network descriptions — two areas I’m interested in.
+As such, I’m probably missing some important tools from my toolbox if I don’t look it up.

-The traditional vector (or should I say arrow?) for transmitting for this stuff in these dotcom times: category theory for functional programming
+The traditional vector (or should I say arrow?) for transmitting this stuff in these internetty times: category theory for functional programming

 Chris Aldrich’s UCLA Category Theory Summer Study Group

-Emily Riehl: Category theory in context is the free version of a book coming out soon, recommended to accompany Baez' newest course
+Emily Riehl: Category theory in context is the free version of a book coming out soon, recommended to accompany Baez’s newest course

-May as well file it here: Jerermy Kun’s Algebraic Topology series
+May as well file it here: Jeremy Kun’s Algebraic Topology series

-John Baez has a wealth of, to my innocent mind, provocative uses of this category thingy
+John Baez presents a wealth of provocative uses of this category thingy, at least to my innocent mind

 - Diagrams